indiana-university/rivet-source/src/components/feature/basic/README.md

 ### Additional options

-The feature component is by default vertically oriented; however, with the addition of the `rvt-feature--horizontal`, any of the above patterns can be switched to a horizontal orientation.
+The feature component is by default vertically oriented; however, with the addition of the `rvt-feature--horizontal` CSS class, any of the above patterns can be switched to a horizontal orientation.

 ```
 <div class="rvt-feature rvt-feature--horizontal">